Skip to content

 Episode Tags

-aging aliens binti book borg colonialism destiny double episode ds9 emotion episode family fantasy film genre holodeck honor hunter x hunter kahless klingons labor misogyny morality mysticism novel novella okorafor picard programming note race revenge robots romance rutherford sarek spock stargate temporal prime directive the wild robot time travel timey wimey stuff tng violence voy vulcans
+aging aliens ancient aliens binti book borg colonialism destiny double episode ds9 emotion episode family fantasy film genre honor hunter x hunter kahless klingons labor misogyny morality mysticism novel novella okorafor picard programming note race religion robots romance rutherford sarek spock stargate temporal prime directive the wild robot time travel timey wimey stuff tng violence voy vulcans

 Podcast ©2025 Before the Future Came